Instructors

 Infrared and ultraviolet imaging

-Forensic and Law Enforcement Photography
+Forensic and Biomedical Photography

 Gale has a simple and direct way of teaching with a unique sensitivity to the needs of students.
 He is generous in his sharing of knowledge, which comes with a touch of his own style of humour.